Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 ### Basic understanding of MVC
 Model View Controller is a design pattern that divides related programming logic making it easier to reason about.
-By convention rails follow this design pattern.
+By convention, rails follow this design pattern.

-- Let's start with creating our routes.
+- Create a route.
 In `config/routes.rb`.

 ```rb
 Rails.application.routes.draw do
   root 'welcome#index'
 end
 ```
 We are telling Rails to root to `index` action in `WelcomeController`.
 To create the controller we'll run a generator

 ```bash
 rails generate controller Welcome index --skip-routes
 ```
 We add the argument `--skip-routes` because we have defined the route.

 Controllers are buckets of actions.
-The generator will create files but the most important is the controller file, `app/controllers/welcome_controller.rb`
+The generator will create files,most important is the controller file, `app/controllers/welcome_controller.rb`

 ```rb
 class WelcomeController < ApplicationController
   def index
   end
 end
 ```
-The generator also created a file in `app/views/welcome/index.html.erb`, by default Rails renders a view that corresponds to the name of a controller action.
+The generator also created a file in `app/views/welcome/index.html.erb`,by default Rails renders a view that corresponds to the name of a controller action.
 Replace the view content with,

 ```erb
 <h1>Rails Authentication</h1>
 ```
-We have our controller and views in place, let's create the model.
-- `model` is a Ruby class that hold data, we define it using a generator
+We have our controller and views in place.
+Create a model, `model` is a Ruby class that hold data,we define it using a generator

 ```bash
 rails generate model User email:string password_digest:string
 ```
-This will generate several files, we will only focus on..`db/migrate/<timestamp>_create_users.rb` and the `app/models/users.rb`
+This will generate several files, we will only focus on..`db/migrate/<timestamp>_create_users.rb` and the `app/models/users.rb`.

 Update  `db/migrate/<timestamp>_create_users.rb` to:

 ```rb
 class CreateUsers < ActiveRecord::Migration[6.1]
   def change